Civil Engineering

 CE 4393.
 INDUSTRIAL INTERNSHIP.
 3 Hours.

 Student to experience industrial internship under supervision of an industrial mentor and internship committee.
 May not be repeated for credit.
 Credit not granted for both CE 4393 and CE 4394.
-Prerequisite: Completion of all required 3000 level courses and admission to the CE Professional Program.
+Prerequisite: Grade of C or better in CE 3341; Grade of C or better in CE 3342; Admission to the CE Professional Program.

 CE 4394.
 RESEARCH INTERNSHIP.
 3 Hours.

 Student to experience research internship under supervision of a CE faculty.
 May not be repeated for credit.
 Credit not granted for both CE 4393 and CE 4394.
-Prerequisite: Completion of all required 3000 level courses and admission to the CE Professional Program.
+Prerequisite: Grade of C or better in CE 3341; Grade of C or better in CE 3342; Admission to the CE Professional Program.

 CE 5191.
 ADVANCED STUDIES IN CIVIL ENGINEERING.
 1 Hour.